GitWorktree.org logoGitWorktree.org

 Push and create a pull request

-# From the feature worktree, push the branch
+# From the hotfix worktree, push the branch

 # Create a PR using the GitHub CLI (or your platform's tool)

-gh pr create --base main --head feature/auth \
+gh pr create --base main --head hotfix/checkout-crash \

 After the PR is reviewed and merged on the remote, pull the changes into your local main worktree: